7. Sharing code with others

 print(sys.path)

-By the time you reach the point where you want to use the code that you have written across multiple projects, or share it with others for them to use in their projects, you will want to also organize the files in a separate directory devoted to your library:
+By the time you reach the point where you want to use the code that you have written across multiple projects or share it with others for them to use in their projects, you will want to also organize the files in a separate directory devoted to your library.
+The recommended way of organizing your Python library is:

 .